 These are priorities people supported by Reading Mencap would like to see in their health and social care services.

-Our Top Three Priorities has been published by Healthwatch Reading based on the findings from two ‘listening visits’ to Reading Mencap, where they heard the views of staff and people with learning disabilities.
+Our Top Three Priorities have been published by Healthwatch Reading based on the findings from two ‘listening visits’ to Reading Mencap, where they heard the views of staff and people with learning disabilities.

 Three themes emerged from Reading Mencap staff in talking about the experiences of their clients: